 Total time: 14 minutes.

 If you love garlic butter like me, why not try it on mushrooms for a new twist to your side dish.
-Better yet, this recipe is perfect for a keto diet because of the low-carb nature of mushrooms.
+Better yet, this recipe is perfect for a spectacular keto side because of the low-carb ingredients.
 Once you take a bite at these aromatic mushrooms, you will keep coming back for more.

 The key point is choosing the right mushroom.
 In this case, I like working with white or brown mushrooms, which have a nice chewy texture when cooked.
 As for the butter mixture, you want to stir-fry the onion first to set the tone for the dish.